trntv/apis-list/apis/tradier/tradier.md

 # Tradier

-Tradier's technology platform - an innovative set of fully hosted APIs, modules and 'out of the box' tools built to serve developers, providers and investors
+Set of fully hosted APIs, modules and 'out of the box' tools built to serve developers, providers and investors

 ##  🔗 Links
 **Docs / Website**: https://developer.tradier.com